OSSD Elementary Covid-19 updates

 The food distribution team is here to serve all OSSD students.
 Students will simply need to provide their name at the time of pick up.

 You may pick up food at any of our locations between the hours of 11 am and 1 pm.
 Please go to the one nearest your home.
 Food may be picked up at Braintree Elementary School (11 - noon only), Brookfield Elementary School and Randolph Union High School.
 The food is for any of the district’s students.
+Food distribution will end on June 17th, the last day of school.

 Child Care Update: